ingesolvoll/kee-frame/README.md

 ## Rationale
 Re-frame events are very simple and generic, making them perfect building blocks for higher level abstractions.
 Kee-frame is leveraging this to implement the main ideas from the Keechma framework in re-frame.
 An opiniated out-of-the-box routing solution makes it easier to get started with re-frame.
 Controllers and event chains helps you scale in the long run.

-## Maturity
-Reasonably well tested through the demo app and production apps at my work.
-API might see some breaking changes in the near future, but hopefully not.
-Eagerly awaiting feedback!

 ## Features
 * Automatic router setup
 * URL as the single source of truth